Remote Work Statistics and Trends: What You Need to Know in 2025

 However, remote work was on the rise well before the pandemic because of new technologies and shifting workforce trends.
 Experts estimate that a good portion of the U.S. workforce will continue to work remotely through 2022.

-So, without further ado, let’s take a look at 25 statistics that paint a picture of the current state of remote work.
+So, without further ado, let’s take a look at 25 statistics on remote work that paint a picture of the current state of working from home.

 25 Remote Work Statistics